-A is eligible to request a ruling pursuant to Notice 97-19, because she is described in two categories of individuals eligible to submit ruling requests prior to the issuance of Notice 98-34.
-First, on the date of A's expatriation, A was, and continues to be a citizen and resident fully liable to income tax in Country B, the country where A was born.
-Second, A is also eligible to submit a request because her parents were born in Country B.
+A is eligible to request a ruling pursuant to Notice 97-19, because he is described in one of the categories of individuals eligible to submit ruling requests prior to the issuance of Notice 98-34.
+On the date of A's expatriation, A was, and continues to be a citizen and resident fully liable to income tax in Country B, the country where A was born.

-A has submitted all of the information required by Notice 97-19, as modified by Notice 98-34, including any additional information requested by the Service after review of the submission.
+All of the information required by Notice 97-19, as modified by Notice 98-34, was submitted including any additional information requested by the Service after review of the submission.

-Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 97-19, as modified by Notice 98-34.
-It is further held that A will not be treated under section 877(a)(2) as having as one of her principal purposes for expatriating the avoidance of U.S. taxes because the information submitted clearly establishes the lack of a principal purpose to avoid taxes under subtitle A or B of the Code.
+Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 97-19, as modified by Notice 98-34, and therefore, A will not be presumed to have expatriated with a principal purpose of tax avoidance.
+It is further held that A will not be treated under section 877(a)(2) as having as one of his principal purposes for expatriating the avoidance of U.S. taxes because the information submitted clearly establishes the lack of a principal purpose to avoid taxes under subtitle A or B of the Code.

 Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
-In particular, no opinion is expressed as to A's U.S. tax liability for the taxable years prior to expatriation or her United States tax liability for periods after her expatriation under sections of the Code other than sections 877, 2107, and 2501(a)(3).
+In addition, no opinion is expressed as to A's U.S. tax liability for the taxable years prior to expatriation or his United States tax liability for periods after his loss of permanent resident status under sections of the Code other than sections 877, 2107, and 2501(a)(3).